CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note several notes and nits from lightchaser https://gist.github.com/ChaseTheLight01/a66ec6b0599e1760f8512c42ec5f96ea
 - [x] #note memory structs should be preferred to storage when access is read-only (even though gas is slightly higher) for clarity

-### Base admin
-- [ ] #low rescuing nfts is not handled: can save erc20 / nft via using approval + pull instead of transfer
-- [ ] #low ownable2step has error prone transfer method (since `transferOwnership` is overridden but functionality is different). override to `nominateOwner`
-- [ ] #note docs for BaseEmergencyAdmin and BaseNFT + why they need config hub
-- [ ] #note naming: EmergencyAdmin is role and not attribute.
-BaseHubControlled?

-### Rolls
-- [x] #note create offer balance and allowance checks seem redundant since for spoofing can easily be passed by providing positive amount, and for mistake prevention only helps with temporary issues.
-Consider removing to reduce complexity.
-- [ ] #note naming: `rollFee*` stutter
-- [ ] #note execute checks order can be more intuitive: access control move to top, rearrange other checks
-- [x] #note doc that `uint(-..)` reverts for int.min
-- [x] #note docs why canOpen is not used
-- [x] #note offer min max price check too strict, can be equal
-- [x] #note `_abs` can be replaced with OZ lib usage

-### Taker
-- [ ] #note Docs are incomplete
-- [x] #note previewSettlement arg position struct is awkward, should expect id
-- [ ] #note naming: deviation -> percent
-- [ ] #note no good reason for recipient in withdrawal method
-- [x] #note cei can be better in settle

 ###  Provider
 - [ ] #med min take amount to prevent dusting / composability issues / griefing via fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees
 - [ ] #low max allowed protocol fee APR in provider offer